-Sales of substantial amounts of our ADSs in the public market after the completion of this offering, or the perception that these sales could occur, could adversely affect the market price of our ADSs and could materially impair our ability to raise capital through equity offerings in the future.
-The ADSs sold in this offering will be freely tradable without restriction or further registration under the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
-There will be ADSs (equivalent to Class A ordinary shares) outstanding immediately after this offering, or ADSs (equivalent to Class A ordinary shares) if the underwriters exercise their option to purchase additional ADSs in full.
-[In connection with this offering, we and our directors and executive officers have agreed not to sell any of our Class A ordinary shares or ADSs or are otherwise subject to similar lock-up restrictions for [90] days after the date of this prospectus without the prior written consent of the underwriters, subject to certain exceptions.]
-However, the underwriters may release these securities from these restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority, Inc. We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.
-See "Underwriting" and "Shares Eligible for Future Sales" for a more detailed description of the restrictions on selling our securities after this offering.
+Sales of substantial amounts of our ADSs in the public market, or the perception that these sales could occur, could adversely affect the market price of our ADSs and could materially impair our ability to raise capital through equity offerings in the future.
+Shares held by our existing shareholders may also be sold in the public market in the future subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
+We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of our ADSs.

-Because we do not expect to pay dividends in the foreseeable future after this offering, you must rely on price appreciation of our ADSs for return on your investment
+Because we do not expect to pay dividends in the foreseeable future, you must rely on price appreciation of our ADSs for return on your investment.

-We currently intend to retain most, if not all, of our available funds and any future earnings after this offering to fund the development and growth of our business.
+We currently intend to retain most, if not all, of our available funds and any future earnings to fund the development and growth of our business.
 As a result, we do not expect to pay any cash dividends in the foreseeable future.
 Therefore, you should not rely on an investment in our ADSs as a source for any future dividend income.

 Our board of directors has complete discretion as to whether to distribute dividends.
 Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on, among other things, our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiary, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
 Accordingly, the return on your investment in our ADSs will likely depend entirely upon any future price appreciation of our ADSs.
-There is no guarantee that our ADSs will appreciate in value after this offering or even maintain the price at which you purchased the ADSs.
-You may not realize a return on your investment in our ADSs and you may even lose your entire investment in our ADSs.
+There is no guarantee that our ADSs will appreciate in value or even maintain the price at which you purchased the ADSs.
+You may not realize a return on your investment in our ADSs.